department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/redesign/research/VA.gov-email-survery-draft.md

 Intro email:

-**SUBJECT LINE: User Experience Research Studies - Invitation to Participate (Study Name)** Hello,
+**SUBJECT LINE: User Experience Research Studies - Invitation to Participate (Study Name)**

+Hello,

-The VA.gov team at the Department of Veterans Affairs is running a user research session for the GI Bill Comparison Tool.
+The VA.gov team at the Department of Veterans Affairs is running a user research session to test an updated design of the GI Bill Comparison Tool.

-We're seeking individuals to test a redesign of the GI BIll Comparison Tool.
-We're looking to understand whether individuals can find schools, employers, and training providers in the tool and then learn about them.

-Your feedback will help us build a better product.
+We want to understand whether individuals can find schools or other educational opportunities using the Comparison Tool and determine whether those options are a good fit for them.

+**What will I be doing in this session?** When you respond to this email and let us know you’re interested in participating, we’ll send you an email with instructions and 2 important links.
-**What will I be doing in this session?** You will be sent two links.
-The first link will be to a prototype of the GI Bill Comparison Tool.
-The second link will take you to a survey, where we'll ask you questions about your experience engaging with the tool.
-To receive compensation, you must complete both activities.
+The first link will take you to the test version of the GI Bill Comparison Tool where you’ll perform a few basic tasks.
+When you’re done with the tasks, the second link will take you to a survey where we’ll ask about your experience with the tool.

-**How long is a session?** The activity is self-guided and should take no more than 30 minutes to complete.
+**How long is a session?** These activities should take you no more than 30 minutes to complete.
+We’ll send you an email with instructions and the links you’ll need.

-Interested in participating?
-Please reply to this email to receive the study links and a participation code.
+**Interested in participating?** Please reply to this email to receive the study links and a participation code.
 After you complete the activity, we'll send your compensation of $25 within 1-2 weeks.

 **Process**

 \1.
-We will schedule the first 10 individuals that can match the criteria and timeslots.
+You respond to this email letting us know you’d like to participate.
 \2.
-We will email you the links and a participation code.
+We’ll schedule the first 10 individuals that match our recruiting criteria.
 \3.
+We’ll email instructions with links to the activities and a participation code.
+\4.
+You complete the activities and enter your participation code in the survey.
-Once you complete the activity, your compensation will be delivered via check within 1-2 weeks.
+\5.
+We’ll deliver your compensation via check within 1-2 weeks.

 Instructions email:

-**Subject: User Experience Research Studies - Study Details (Study Name)** Good Afternoon Ms./Mr.,
+**Subject: User Experience Research Studies - Study Details (Study Name)**

+Good Afternoon Ms./Mr.,

 Thank you for reaching out!

+The GI Bill Comparison Tool is designed to help you learn about educational opportunities and compare your education benefits by school or employer.
+This study is focused on understanding how well the redesigned lets you do that.
-To participate in this study, please complete both activities.
+To participate in this study and receive compensation, you must complete both activities.

-1. Interact with the GI Bill Comparison Tool prototype for about 15 minutes.
+**Activity 1:** Interact with the GI Bill Comparison Tool prototype for about 15 minutes.
 Try the following:
 *	Search for one or more schools you’d be interested in attending
 *	See what information is available for those schools in the tool
 *	Compare two or more schools against one another
 *	Look to see what GI Bill benefits you might be eligible for

-  Click on this link to access the GI Bill Comparison Tool: [https://staging.va.gov/gi-bill-comparison-tool-sandbox/](https://staging.va.gov/gi-bill-comparison-tool-sandbox/)
+**Click this link to access the GI Bill Comparison Tool:** https://staging.va.gov/gi-bill-comparison-tool-sandbox/

-2. Take the survey:
-Your honest and candid feedback will help us make this product better.
+**Activity 2:** Take the survey.
+Your honest and candid feedback will help us make the Comparison Tool a better product for all GI Bill beneficiaries.

-At the end of the survey, you will be asked to enter a code.
-This will be a unique identifier to confirm that you have completed the study.
-If you do not enter your code, then we will not be able to compensate you.
+At the end of the survey, you’ll be asked to enter a code to confirm participation.
+If you don’t enter your code, we won’t be able to pay you for participating.

-**Click on this [link]() to give feedback: **
+**Click this link to take the survey:** <SurveyMonkey link>

-**Your code is: **
+Your code is: XXXXXX

 Shannon Housel